-According to NCAA by-law 17.1.7.11.2, student-athletes are not permitted to miss class time for practice (other than when traveling to an away competition and the practice is in conjunction with the contest).
+According to NCAA by-law 17.1.7.6.2, student-athletes are not permitted to miss class time for practice (other than when traveling to an away competition and the practice is in conjunction with the contest).
 However, there are times when student-athletes must miss class time for competition and competition-related travel.
+Within the first week of class, in-season student-athletes are required to provide faculty members with a sport travel schedule indicating any class days that will be missed due to competition and competition-related travel.
+It is the responsibility of the student-athlete to notify the faculty member of any changes to that schedule immediately.